xuanyu233/CS543-F18-HW-Reflection/CS543_HW1_Reflection.md

 So, I will try to keep my display cal back function as clean as possible.
 Only glDrawArrays and some necessary update to glViewport, and update projection matrix.

 ### Aspect ratio and Reshape

+`Ortho2D` returns a transform matrix you can use in vertex shader.
+It actually projects your image to some "drawing area", and this "drawing area" is defined using `glViewport`

 in this call back `glutReshapeFunc(resize)`, I only update global width and global height.
 I will calculate every width and height from the gloabl width and global height instead of some arbitrary width or height.

 ~~~C++